riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 ###Writing our tests and implementing step 5

 With step 5 we're going to be adding some new elements to each task on our UI, namely a checkbox for completing tasks and a delete button.
-We could update `page-contents` to check for these new items, but the functionality around a single task item is starting to get a bit involved, so instead we'll break this out and create a new spec `task-item-spec.js` to handle task specific tests.
+We could update `page-contents` to check for these new items, but the functionality around a single task item is starting to get a bit involved.
+So instead we'll break this out and create a new spec `task-item-spec.js` to handle task specific tests.

 We'll also create a new spec to test the removal functionality and another new spec to test that a task can be updated (for the completion functionality).

-Finally we'll want to update `new-task` to ensure that newly inserted tasks are marked as not complete by default.
+Finally we'll want to update `new-task` to ensure that newly inserted tasks are marked as not complete by default when they are created.

 So let's get going, we'll start with the `task-item` spec.